 3. Attacks are Faster, Detection is Slower

-One of the most surprising trends reported is that today's cybercriminals are faster than ever before—but victims of data breach aren't quick to detect entry.
-The DBIR found 82% of attackers completed a compromise within a matter of "minutes."
+One of the most surprising trends reported is that today's cybercriminals are faster than ever before—but victims of data breaches aren't quick to detect entry.
+The DBIR found that 82% of attackers completed a compromise within a matter of "minutes."
 Twenty-one percent of data retrieval also occurred within minutes, while 67% of criminals spent up to several days retrieving assets.

 Despite the amazing speed of data breach incidents, only 25% of organizations who suffered an incident discovered the issue in a matter of days.
-"Unfortunately, the time to discovery is not progressing at the same rate as the time to compromise," states Marc Spitler, Verizon researcher and report co-author.
+"Unfortunately, the time to discovery is not progressing at the same rate as the time to compromise," states Marc Spitler, Verizon researcher, and report co-author.
 "They are innovating faster than we are."
 While the technology for real-time detection of negative changes to critical system files exists, not enough organizations are investing in these basic forms of protection.

 4. You Might Be Too Worried About Mobile

 Despite the volume of conversations among security professionals about mobile risks, mobile wasn't a major factor in the 2016 DBIR report.
 In fact, attacks via mobile or Internet of Things (IoT) connected devices didn't even make the report.
-While there's certainly vulnerabilities in mobile devices and sensors, these devices aren't yet popular attack methods.
+While there certainly are vulnerabilities in mobile devices and sensors, these devices aren't yet popular attack methods.

 "For those looking for proclamations about this being the year that mobile attacks bring us to our knees or that the Internet of Things (IoT) is coming to kill us all, you will be disappointed," writes the DBIR.
 "We still do not have significant real-world data on these technologies as the vector of attack on organizations."